slimlime/exploratory/README.md

 Here is a listing to decode the strings.
 Can you imagine having to have typed this out in the eighties?
 All we are doing here is pushing the characters into a buffer, but in the next phase, the emit functions will be rendering variable width fonts to a really lo-res screen mode.
 Probably one of the C-64 screen modes.

 Metaprogramming is a lot of fun.
-We can change the strings and new tables will be generated autoomatically.
+We can change the strings and new tables will be generated automatically.
 Here the string decoder and the emit functions have been separated in the 'compiler' but are together in the output.
 Why don't we do this for modern programs?
 Ah yes, that's right, we have OO, JIT and SOLID design principles so it is entirely acceptable to have a monolithic compiler.

 ~~~~